UTOXAS/Vertex/README.md

    py -3.11 .\src\main.py
    ```

-3. Paste a video or playlist URL, select a download option, and start the download.
+3. Paste a video or playlist URL, select a download option from the Video+Sound or Audio Only tab, and start the download.

 ## Project Structure